BernardQuatermass/exim-wiki/RatelimitOutbound.md

 ## Version three
 Resource-constrained sites may feel that the processing done by the queue-runners hitting the ratelimit test is excessive.
 If there are only a small number of classes of limit needed, consider diverting the mails to an alternate named queue (4.88 and later), one per class.
 Instead of a queue-runner, for each holding queue run a cronjob script which moves a defined-size batch of mails back to the main queue for delivery.
+Just move the files (there should be two per mail) from one directory to another.